…We mean well for Nigeria-CSOs

 “We are very passionate about our country, Nigeria and I can state clearly that no CSO is interested in being used by foreign agents to bring down Nigeria.
 We do not work for foreign agents but are very passionate about this country,” Nwankwo stated.

 But Nwankwo pleaded with the DSS not to allow governors in the country to use the security agency to breach the rights and freedom of the citizens since such rights have been guaranteed by the constitution of Nigeria.

-The National President of the Nigeria Union of Journalist, Mr. Chris Isiguzo, said that all efforts must be made by the security agencies and CSOs in Nigeria to ensure that peace and security reign so as to protect and promote the nation’s democracy.
+The National President of the Nigeria Union of Journalists, Mr Chris Isiguzo, said that all efforts must be made by the security agencies and CSOs in Nigeria to ensure that peace and security reign so as to protect and promote the nation’s democracy.

-The NUJ president asked for more protection from the security agencies in Nigeria for Nigerian journalists to be able to discharge their duties so as not to put the nation’s democracy into jeopardy.
+The NUJ president asked for more protection from the security agencies in Nigeria for Nigerian journalists to be able to discharge their duties so as not to put the nation’s democracy in jeopardy.